zeldin/android-sdk-ppc/README.md

   `tools`, `platforms` and `add-ons`) is your `ANDROID_INSTALL_DIR`.

 * Next, edit the Makefile for this project to set the `ANDROID_INSTALL_DIR` variable to the directory just mentioned.
+Also update the path to OpenJDK if needed.

 * Now, you can run `make` in the `android-sdk-ppc` directory to build and install all the architecture dependant stuff for PPC.